EminHuseynli/Library-management/README.md

 Technologies Used ->
-Java 25
+Java 25,
--JavaFX 25
+JavaFX 25,
--Maven
+Maven,
--SQLite (JDBC: org.xerial:sqlite-jdbc)
+SQLite (JDBC: org.xerial:sqlite-jdbc).

-How to Run:
+How to Run ->
-1. Make sure JDK and Maven are installed.
+Make sure JDK and Maven are installed,
-2. Clone the project.
+Clone the project,
-3. Build with Maven.
+Build with Maven,
-4. Open the project in IntelliJ IDEA and configure JavaFX VM options (if not using a JavaFX plugin).
+Open the project in IntelliJ IDEA and configure JavaFX VM options (if not using a JavaFX plugin).

-Database:
+Database ->
 By default, the library.db file is located in the project root.
 Use db/schema.sql for the database schema.
 Use db/sample_data.sql for sample data